Working at height: safety rules every tradesperson must know

 Is there a minimum height before working at height regulations apply?

 No. The Work at Height Regulations 2005 apply whenever someone could fall and injure themselves, regardless of height.
+This means that safety measures must be in place for any job where there is a risk of falling, even if it seems trivial.
+Always assess the risks and plan accordingly.

 Can I use a ladder for roof work?